vedanthvnayak/vedanthvnayak/README.md

 - 👋 Hi, I’m @vedanthvnayak
 - 👀 I’m interested in python coding,quantum physics and computing.
-- 🌱 I’m currently learning BE
+- 🌱 I’m currently learning BE in computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vedanthv999@gmail.com